shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

                     ├── check-composer-binary
 ```

-Now applying migrations is dependant on a successful composer install which fixes the problem in the first place.
+Now applying migrations is dependent on a successful composer install which fixes the problem in the first place.
 Problem solved, blog finished...
 Wait not so fast...
 How can I now
 create a different chain for a different target?
 If certain chain elements should be reusable and others not we can only copy and paste for the newly created targets.
 So in the end
 in our application we could not get a suitable chain of targets that would be robust and secure for the user.
 Furthermore it meant splitting everything to the least common denominator
 so that we gained an uncontrollable amount of syntax without gaining features.
 The result was a mess to read, understand and handle.

-### Selfexplaining
+### Self explaining

 Ant heavily depends on documentation.
 You have to create documents to state the original intend, describe securely executable targets, describe the applications expected dependencies.
 Either in the form of recipes and tables in README files or inline through comments.
 And now you have to sync your knowledge from the external documentation with the implementation.
 So